Jaxon Gaming News » League of Legends News » League of Legends release date

 League of Legends was released on October 27th, 2009.
 The game is a MOBA developed by Riot Games, published on Windows then macOS in 2013.

 League of Legends received monumental success, reaching 35 million monthly players in 2012, 65 million in 2014, and eventually crossing the 100 million mark in 2017.
-In the previous years, the active players count remained in the 120 to 150 million range.
+In the previous years, the active players count in LoL remained in the 120 to 150 million range.

 Before Release: The Beta and Origins of League of Legends